This is the twenty-fifth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “She does it again!”
 Oliver boomed into a microphone at the next company all-hands meeting, a blinding white grin threatening to split his face in two.
 He turned to face the mass of product designers, finance bros, and software engineers spread out on the floor, grown-up kindergarteners sitting criss-cross applesauce in hoodies and bright turquoise T-shirts.
 “I’m so glad that we brought Helena on board before some other lousy startup could convince her to work for them.”
 He shot me an exaggerated wink.
 “You’re a total asset, babe, and I’m not just saying that because you’re my girlfriend.
 Congratulations, Helena!”

 Whistles and thunderous applause ensued.
-Impulsively, I rose out of my seat and ran to give Oliver a hug, making sure to lock eyes with Andre as I did so.
-His scowl deepened, and he crossed his arms over his chest like the sore loser he was.
+Impulsively, I rose out of my seat and ran to give Oliver a kiss on the cheek, making sure to lock eyes with Andre as I did so.
+His scowl deepened, and they crossed his arms over their chest like the sore loser he was.

 That’s right, bitch!
 I thought gleefully.
 Eat your motherfucking heart out.